Parks to People: Bringing Our Parks into Homes, Classes, and Communities

 Community Outreach Outdoor Program (CO-OP)

-The Community Outreach-Outdoor Programs (CO-OP) is a three-year partnership with local non-profit organizations.
-Our goal is to equip, educate, and empower partners to independently lead day activities and camping in their beautiful parks by the end of the partnership.
-Three-day trips and one camping overnight are facilitated each year.
-We provide campsite reservations, buses, food, equipment, and recreation leaders to lead the various activities (such as hiking, fishing, boat rides, field games, environmental education, and more!); as well as training and coaching for partner staff.
-Partners must commit to recruiting participants, helping plan trips, promoting trips, completing paperwork, and supervising campers.
+The Community Outreach-Outdoor Programs (CO-OP) is a one-year partnership with local non-profit organizations.
+Our goal is to equip, educate, and empower partners to independently lead overnight recreation activities in their beautiful parks.
+Partners can choose between either an overnight car camping or an introductory backpacking trip.
+We provide campsite reservations, buses, food, equipment, and recreation leaders to facilitate various activities (such as hiking, fishing, field games, environmental education, and more!); as well as an information night for partner staff and participants.
+Partners must commit to recruiting participants, helping plan activities, promoting trips, completing paperwork, and supervising campers.
 This program is supported by the Regional Parks Foundation and focuses on communities that face access, transportation, or other barriers to outdoor recreation in their EBRPD parks.

 Day Camp Partnerships